MarieHouillon/FACILE-RS-actions/docs/tutorials/02_release_gitlab.md

 # Creation of a software release

-In this tutorial, you will learn how to use openCARP-CI to create a software release on GitLab automatically (using Continuous Integration), in your own GitLab project.
+In this tutorial, you will learn how to use FACILE-RS to create a software release on GitLab automatically (using Continuous Integration), in your own GitLab project.

 ## Prerequisites